Auburn Gresham Woman Fit To Be Tied With No Mail For More Than A Month

 A home caregiver, Brown relies on her mail to pay her bills.
 But she said she has not seen a piece of it in her Auburn Gresham neighborhood for more than a month.

 “Your finances and stuff is being tied up in the mail,” she said.
-“People are waiting on mail to pay their rent, feed their family and their children – and nobody is getting mail over here.”RELATED: 'No Good Deed Goes Unpunished:' Bucktown Couple Leaves Snow Shovel Out For Neighbors To Use, And Then Someone Steals It
+“People are waiting on mail to pay their rent, feed their family and their children – and nobody is getting mail over here.”RELATED: Over 34,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 Brown said that is why you’ll find a line outside the Auburn Park Post Office at 8345 S. Ashland Ave. all day long.